What is the purpose of an HPLC test?

 Proteins and carbohydrates are separated using this method.

 We have an experienced certified, and well-trained staff that handles the entire process professionally and with complete precision.
-A blood sample is taken, which is further sent to the lab for evaluation and spotting the disease.
+A blood sample is taken, which is further sent to the lab for evaluation and spotting of the disease.
 We also offer online home sample collection services for the ease of our customers.
 At CNC Pathlab, you get to book full HPCL test Delhi at affordable rates.
-Our esteemed customer base is the testimony for our superior services.
+Our esteemed customer base is a testimony for our superior services.